SJMdev/ECS2/README.md

 # TODO (in order of importance!):

+Hold control to move in current plane (in negative z, this is easy. how does this work in arbitrary orientation?)

 create a material data class -> see openGL stuff.

 refactor window with a Scene class -> refactor use light object.